Welcome!

 So, to sum up, I like summing up.
 I like creating clear words and images conveying a message effectively and without wasting the reader’s or viewer’s time.
 If you can’t take the time to make it clear, then why should anyone else take the time to understand it?

-Again, I urge you to check out my LinkedIn page for further information and to contact me.
+I urge you to check out my LinkedIn page for further information and to contact me.
+For my more “philosophical” interests, feel free to take a look at my Bluesky profile.

 Thank you for your time!